ashpasa/tp/docs/team/yeoh-soo-leong.md

     - User Guide:
         - Added documentation for the feature `spec`
         - Added documentation for the feature `check`
+        - Added documentation for the feature `set-current`
     - Developer Guide:
         - Added implementation details of the `spec` feature
         - Added implementation details of the `check` feature
+        - Added implementation details of the `set-current` feature
         - Contributed to the creation of Class and Sequence Diagrams

 - **Community:**